 The European Food segment manufactures steel and aluminum food cans and ends and metal vacuum closures, and supplies a variety of customers from its operations throughout Europe and Africa.
-The European food can market is a mature market where consumer preference continues to favor the can due to product protection and food preservation, however, challenging harvest yields have led to volume declines in recent years.
+The European food can market is a mature market where consumer preference continues to favor the can due to product protection and food preservation.